Creating multi-platform mobile applications

 How Xojo can help

 Of course, Xojo is a great way to create your multi-platform mobile apps.
 Xojo is quite possibly the easiest way to create a web app because you can focus on a single technology and create your app using event-based, object-oriented development that is very similar to how you may have created desktop apps.
-And with Xojo, you also get the ability to create native desktop apps and soon, native iOS apps.
+And with Xojo, you also get the ability to create native desktop apps as well as native iOS apps; plus we're working towards native Andorid apps in the future! (updated April 2015)

 Xojo is free to use (you only pay to deploy), so download it and get started today!